 - You can set it up as per need.
 We will have the below icons for the “Gross Profit” column.

 Note: To apply conditional formatting, we need data; you can download the Power BI file to get the ready table.

 - The conditional formatting is similar to the one in MS Excel.

 - We have four different kinds of conditional formatting options in Power BI.

 - We can define rules to apply conditional formatting in Power BI.

-This has been a Guide to Power BI Conditional Formatting.
-Here we discuss how to apply conditional formatting power BI using background color, font color etc along with examples and downloadable templates.
-You can learn more about Power BI from the following articles –
+This article is a guide to Power BI Conditional Formatting.
+Here, we discuss applying conditional formatting power BI using background color, font color, etc., along with examples and downloadable templates.
+You can learn more about Power BI from the following articles: –